icons8/free/README.md

 * ImageFilters: [ImageFilters](#ImageFilters) - filters applied to an image (hue, saturartion, etc.), if any.
 * Opacity: [float?](#float) - opacity value.
 * BlendMode: [BlendMode?](#BlendMode) - blend mode.
-* TailMarker: [Arrowhead?](#Arrowhead) - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* StartMarker: [Arrowhead?](#Arrowhead) - determines the appearance of the tail of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
-* HeadMarker: [Arrowhead?](#Arrowhead) - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
+* EndMarker: [Arrowhead?](#Arrowhead) - determines the appearance of the head of an open path drawn with the Line, Arrow, or Pen/Pencil tool.
 * Text: [string](#string) - content of the text layer.
 * TextStyle: [TextProperties](#TextProperties) - style applied to the text
 * TextBehavior: [TextBehavior?](#TextBehavior) - behavior of the text layer size on text value change: flexible, fixed-width, or fixed.